nnimar/Max-for-the-Visual-Arts/Max4VisualArts/README.txt

 Please take the time to install those to avoid the frustration of non working patches.

-- The first group is currently available from the package manager (Max 7).
+- The first group is currently available from the package manager (In Max 7, choose File then Show Package Manager).

 - In the essentials group, some will require that you create a package for them.
 (see here: https://docs.cycling74.com/max7/vignettes/packages).

 - The applications group can be installed in the apps folder in the Max4Visual Arts package so the links to applicacations in the patches will work.

 - The payware group contains one software (osculator) that is essential is you want to use the Wii reliably with Max.
-DmxusbPro is an extension to use the DMX protocol in your projects (although they are some free solutions as well).
+DmxusbPro is an extension to use the DMX protocol in your projects (they are some free solutions as well).

 Finally, we use applescript / osascript on certain patches, make sure that is activated (https://support.apple.com/en-gb/HT202802)